hashimsayed0/TransformNet/README.md

 The code uses CIFAR-10 dataset from keras datasets.
 So you don't have to download the dataset yourself.

 ## Credits
 We used code from [this repository](https://github.com/WaretleR/SelfSupervision).
-Besides, we wrote our own code for preprocessing, building and training more models, plotting varied data and experimenting with more hyperparameters.
+Besides that, we wrote our own code for preprocessing, building and training more models, plotting varied data and experimenting with more hyperparameters.